 An eyelid cyst is usually a lump or swelling on the upper or lower eyelid.
 While this type of cyst is usually painless, you may be unhappy with the way it makes you look and want it removed.

-An eyelid cyst is caused by a blockage in one of the glands that supplies fluid to lubricate the edge of your eyelid.
+An eyelid cyst is caused by an eyelid problem, such as a blockage in one of the glands that supplies fluid to lubricate the edge of your eyelid.
 Removing the cyst involves a minor operation under local anaesthesia.

 You may have decided you want this procedure because you’re unhappy with the way your cyst makes your eye look or because it droops down into your eye, affecting your vision.